 Another way to see the problem is to create a map using a Bing Street Map image server as a base layer for the map.
 Double-click the new Map to open it.

-Next, we drag and drop our image into the map, as seen above.
 The image will be distorted because it is being re-projected on the fly into the Pseudo Mercator projection used by Bing, but we can see from the above illustration how the image is aligned with the lower left corner at the 0,0 intersection of the Prime Meridian and the Equator, in the ocean just off the coast of Africa.

 We can easily fix the problem by repairing the coordinate system used for the image, once more making a slight adjustment in the Coordinate System Metrics dialog.

 With the focus on the image, we switch to the Info pane.
 The illustration shows the focus on the image layer in the map.
 It does not matter if we click on the image component to open it, or if we have the focus on the image layer in the map.
 In both cases, the focus is on the image component so the commands will apply to that component.